BlueByteSystemsInc/PDMShell/src/EVAL.md

 ---

 ## Example Usage
-Here’s an example of how to use dynamic placeholders in a command:
+Hereâ€™s an example of how to use dynamic placeholders in a command:

 ### Renaming a File
 ```bash